thorstenrie/ts-seedbox/README.md

 ### Non-root system user

-Within the container, the rtorrent client will be executed by a non-root system user with username `rtorrent`, `UID 667` in group `rtorrent`, `GID 667`.
+Within the container, the rtorrent client will be executed by a non-root system user with username `rtorrent` in group `rtorrent`.
 The user is also required to be existent on the host system to actually store downloaded files in the bind mount.

 - For the container, the user will be automatically created in the container build
 - For the host system, you need to create the user, group and change the owner of `$TS_RT_CLIENT_HOME`
 - It is recommended, for security reasons, to have a new user namespace for the container, which is mapped to the host system uid and gid.
 Multiples of 2^16 with size 2^16 are a reasonable mapping of the container user namespace on the host system uid and gid.
 As example, container uid and gid `0` to `65535` can be mapped to the host system starting with uid and gid `524288` and size `65536`
 - In this case, the rtorrent uid and gid on the host system is different from the uid and gid in the container.
 On the host system, the rtorrent uid and gid must correspond to the user namespace mapping.
 - In the following, the above mapping is assumed.
 Therefore, on the host system, rtorrent uid and gid is `524955` (524288 + 667).
+In the container, rtorrent uid an dgis is `667`.

 To create the group and user on the host system, run